microsoft/WindowsAppSDK/specs/AppLifecycle/Instancing/CustomEventArgs.md

 # Background

-Each AppInstance can redirect its activation to another AppInstance and pass in an [AppActivationArguments](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appactivationarguments) object via [GetActivatedEventArgs](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appinstance.getactivatedeventargs).
+Each AppInstance can redirect its activation to another AppInstance and pass in an [AppActivationArguments](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appactivationarguments) object obtained [GetActivatedEventArgs](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appinstance.getactivatedeventargs).
 This works if all you want to do is pass the arguments to another instance.
 However, the arguments can't be changed.
 This is because

   1. [AppActivationArguments](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appactivationarguments) does not have a projected constructor, and